How to Keep Your Boiler Operating Normally During Winter

 A Preemptive Check

-Another thing to think about is when you last had water heater checked.
+Another thing to think about is when you last had the water heater checked.
 Most last around ten years before they need replacing, but, once again, they’re more likely to fail during a cold snap.
 In winter, maintaining its temperature becomes much harder, so before making it do all that extra work you might want to consider whether it’s time to get it replaced.

-A Clean Septic Tank
+Maintain a Clean Septic Tank

 Boiler servicing should take place once a year.
 A certified specialist, such as the boiler servicing engineers here at ST Heating Services, conducts the servicing process.
 The boiler engineer checks all the details, clean the components and reviews the records of the boiler room.
 These records provide data on factors such as exhaust gas temperature and fuel consumption.
 The recording takes place daily.
 This data can then be compared to current measurements to determine if the machine is within safe, functional limits, or experiencing problems.
 However, boiler servicing may take place every few months if the boiler is a bit older.